 - 2. The printer raises the carriage beam so that you can access the sensor. - 3.
 Wait for the front panel to announce that the sensor is ready for cleaning. - 4.
-Dampen a cotton swab with isopropyl alcohol.
-Swabs are provided in the cleaning kit. - NOTE: If you are in California, instead of isopropyl alcohol please use a VOC-certified cleaner such as a properly diluted 'Simple Green ® All-Purpose Cleaner'. - 5.
-Reach underneath the line sensor and clean it with the cotton swab as shown.
+Dampen a cotton swab with 95% ethanol.
+Swabs are provided in the cleaning kit.
+5. Reach underneath the line sensor and clean it with the cotton swab as shown.